taskscape/RESTAPIGateway/readme.md

 ```json
 "select": [ "rolename:Role1", "Role2" ]
 ```
-Here, only users with Role1 or Role2 can perform select actions
+Here, only users with Role1 or Role2 can perform select actions.

 **Usernames**